Nevada Military and Veterans Benefits

 VETS Regional Office Locations

-Leave of Absence from Nevada State Employment for Military Duty: Any public officer or employee of the State or any agency thereof, or of a political subdivision or an agency of a political subdivision, who is an active member of the United States Army Reserve, the United States Naval Reserve, the United States Marine Corps Reserve, the United States Coast Guard Reserve, the United States Air Force Reserve or the Nevada National Guard must be relieved from the officer’s or employee’s duties, upon the officer’s or employee’s request, to serve under orders including, without limitation, orders for training or deployment, without loss of the officer’s or employee’s regular compensation for a period of not more than the number of hours equivalent to 15 working days in any 12-month period. ( NRS 281.145 )
+Leave of Absence from Nevada State Employment for Military Duty: Any employee of the State who is an active member of the U.S. Armed Forces Reserve or the Nevada National Guard are authorized to serve under orders for training or deployment, without loss of the officer’s or employee’s regular compensation for a period of not more than the number of hours equivalent to 15 working days in any 12-month period. ( NRS 281.145 )

 Who is eligible for Leave of Absence from Nevada State Employment for Military Duty?
 Reserve and National Guard Service members are eligible for a leave of absence.

-Nevada State Employee Compensation for Loss of Wages due to Military Service: If the officer’s or employee’s military pay does not exceed his or her regular compensation for those hours, the officer or employee is entitled to receive, in addition to his or her military pay for those hours, the difference between the regular compensation that the officer or employee would have otherwise received as an officer or employee and his or her military pay for those hours. ( NRS 281.145 )
+Nevada State Employee Compensation for Loss of Wages due to Military Service: If the Nevada state employee’s military pay does not exceed their regular compensation for those hours, the employee is entitled to receive, in addition to their military pay, the difference between the regular compensation that the state employee would have otherwise received and their military pay for those hours. ( NRS 281.145 )

 Labor market information; and